Quick Start¶

 The installation of Airflow is painless if you follow the instructions below.
 Airflow uses

-constraint files to enable reproducible installation, so using pip
+constraint files to enable reproducible installation, so using pip and constraint files is recommended.

 Set Airflow Home (optional):